 • Install a door sweep – Many doors have a small gap between the bottom of the door and the floor beneath.
 Air can easily come in and out of the house.
 By adding a door sweep, you can help block cold air out and keep warm air inside.

-Use these tips to prevent air from leaking in and out of your home’s windows and doors.
-For more information about scheduling a home test, window and door frame repair or replacement services, contact Paramount Builders today.
+Use these tips to prevent air from leaking in and out of your home’s windows.
+For more information about scheduling a home test, window repair or replacement services, contact Paramount Builders today.